SlashDashAndCash/OpenSSL-Bash-Warper/README.md

 `./templates/archive.sh username`

-If the interca.sh script failes, you should remove the unfinished inter ca directory.
+If the *interca.sh* script failes, you should remove the unfinished inter ca directory.

 `rm -rf yourname-caname-x1/`

-If the interca.sh script failes after signing, you must also remove the last entry from index.txt.
+If the *interca.sh* script failes after signing, you must also remove the last entry from *index.txt*.